Answers to Common Questions

 When did you start writing?

 I tried writing detective thrillers like the James Bond books in my twenties but never got past the first chapter.
 After many years as a Teacher Librarian for upper primary children, I thought I would have a go for this age group, but again I never finished anything.
-Finally, in 1984, I completed a novel titled "A Family Secret" but it was rejected by five publishers.
-In 1989 I wrote "Crossfire" which was eventually published in 1992.
+Finally, in 1984, when I was 30 years old, I completed a novel titled "A Family Secret" but it was rejected by five publishers.
+I must have learned something from the process, though, because in 1989 I wrote "Crossfire" and it was accepted by the first publisher I sent it to, eventually released in 992.

 What were the important experiences in your life?

 For my writing, the most important experience has been living in Cunnamulla, in outback Queensland in 1977 and 78.
 It was here that I would go pig shooting with my friends but after initially enjoying the experience, I became sickened and stopped going.
 This experience gave me the basis for an unpublished book written in 1984 as well as Crossfire.
-Here also, I observed aborigines and non-aborigines interacting and gained insights which allowed me to write Dougy and Gracey.
+Here also, I observed Indigenous and non-Indigenous Australians interacting and gained insights which allowed me to write Dougy and Gracey.

 Where do you get your ideas?